tate11/odoo-academy/README.md

 └──academy_base                   : base module required to install all others.
 It adds the Academy main menu.
     ├───academy_public_tendering  : stores information about public tendering processes.
     └───academy_tests             : stores questions and answeres and allows to build manual and random tests.

 ```
+## Scripts

+- oaclient.py   : client to connect to Odoo server and manage academy resources using RPC.

 ## Licences